West Alexander to East Exchange Corridor

 Continuing the east/west pedestrian and cycling connection to the Exchange and Downtown

 McDermot Avenue and Bannatyne Avenue provide important east-west connections between Waterfront Drive and Sherbrook Street.
 This project will improve the existing painted bike lanes by building one-way protected bike lanes, using adjustable bike lane curbs, on McDermot Avenue and Bannatyne Avenue in 2018.
-View the recommended design.
+View the recommended design under the documents tab.
+Visit new bike infrastructure – a users guide to review new road features included in the project.

 - Recommended Design